 The Department of Mechanical Engineering at Temple University has an opening for two non-tenure track faculty position with an anticipated start date of Fall 2019.
 Successful candidates will have a Ph.D. in mechanical engineering or in a closely related field.
 Practical experience in industry or non-academic research institutions will be viewed favorably.
 Applicants with a background in teaching dynamics, vibrations, and fluids are particularly encouraged to apply.

 Responsibilities will include teaching undergraduate and graduate courses in mechanical engineering, supervising capstone (senior design) projects, pedagogical innovation and scholarship, curriculum development, and program coordination.

 This is a non-tenure-track renewable open-rank position with excellent benefits and the possibility of a long-term contract based on performance.
 Senior appointments at the Associate and Full Professor of Instruction rank will be considered for applicants with a strong record of teaching and curriculum development as well as demonstrated pedagogical scholarship.
 Temple has an active network of non-tenure track faculty dedicated to effective teaching supported by excellent resources including the Center for the Advancement for Teaching.

-Applicants should send a pdf file that includes a cover letter, curriculum vitae, a brief description of teaching philosophy, and the names and contact information of three references to MeHire18@temple.edu.
-All applications submitted by February 28, 2018, will receive full consideration.
+Applicants should send a single pdf file that includes a cover letter, a curriculum vitae, a brief description of teaching philosophy, and the names and contact information of three references, to MeHire19@temple.edu.
+The subject line should state the position title and expertise.
+All applications submitted by January 31, 2019, will receive full consideration.
 However, the position will remain open until filled.

 Temple University is an Affirmative Action/Equal Opportunity employer and does not discriminate against any individual or group of individuals on the basis of age, color, disability, gender, national origin, race, religion, sexual orientation, veteran status or genetic information.
 Applications from women and members of historically underrepresented groups are encouraged.